 A: The Jefferson College Nursing Program does not keep a waiting list.

-Applicants not admitted into the program (or those re-applying for the program) must complete a new nursing application for the next available cohort that meets their attendance needs; applicants must also pay the $30.00 application fee for each application submitted application.
+Applicants not admitted into the program (or those re-applying to the program) must complete a new nursing application for the next available cohort that meets attendance needs; applicants must also pay the $30.00 application fee for each application submitted.
 Those who reapply are placed back into the application pool for the Admission Progression Retention (APR) committee to review for admission.

 Q: What does Bi-Level Nursing Program mean?